vackosar/fasttext-vector-norms-and-oov-words/README.md

 Standard Norm Term-Frequency plot revealed potentially interesting clustering of common vectors in three to four main areas.

 No-N-Gram Norm has very similar Norm-TF distribution as Word2Vec shown in [(Schakel & Wilson, 2015)](http://arxiv.org/abs/1508.02297).
+The word significance correlation does seem to hold even for FastText embeddings.

 NG_Norm shows that n-gram count could be potentially useful feature and that simple averaging over n-gram vectors may not be optimal.
 Perhaps some approach akin to [(Zhelezniak et al., 2019)](https://arxiv.org/abs/1904.13264) could be used.